Locate a grave MUSEUM OF THE FALLEN

 Fallen Godsalso Forgotten

-The serpent-skirted mother of gods, killed by her own children, who conceived the sun-god from a ball of feathers.
+The serpent-skirted Aztec mother of the gods, killed by her own children, who conceived the sun-god Huitzilopochtli from a ball of feathers.

 100 BCE died 1521 CE · 1,621 years